At a glance: The best stops on this Panorama Route itinerary

 Ok, it’s time to pick up the pace and pack in some adrenaline!
 Graskop Canyon’s attractiveness has been heavily assisted by human hands, building up this natural area into a fantastic tourist attraction that I thoroughly enjoyed.
 Hey, who says the Panorama Route needs to be just about the nature?!

-The place is managed by Graskop Gorge Lift Co., and there are viewing platforms, an elevator that goes down into the gorge, a zipline, big swing, and forest trail, all waiting for you to try out.
+The place is managed by Graskop Gorge Lift Co., and there are viewing platforms, an elevator that goes down into the deep gorge, a zipline, big swing, and forest trail, all waiting for you to try out.

 Before you get hung up on all the exciting-sounding activities, make sure you put aside enough time for the 1-hour long Afromontane forest walk.
 For me, this was the actual highlight of Graskop Gorge.